Nurse Who Shared Patient Data with New Employer gets 1-Year Suspension

 by | Jun 11, 2018

-A nurse practitioner who breached the privacy of patients by sharing their contact information with her new employer has been suspended for 12 months by the New York State Education Department.
+A nurse who shared patient data with her new employer has been suspended for 12 months by the New York State Education Department, while her former employer has been fined $15,000 for the breach of Protected Health Information.

 Raise the level of HIPAA Awareness in your organization with Learner-Friendly, Comprehensive and Affordable HIPAA Training.